Skip to main content

 • queued: DevTune queued generation and returned an eventId

 After a queued or generating response, use GET /api/v2/projects/{projectId}/actions/{actionId}/brief to poll for status: "ready" and retrieve briefMarkdown.
+You can optionally send briefStyle in the request body to ask for best_fit or a specific allowed content format.
+If project content preferences are enabled, the requested style must be allowed for the project.

 Getting Started